City Lab Network

-Support the lab’s mission to create technology mediated interventions that reduce negative engagement and/or increase positive engagement across a defined conflict boundary.
+Support the lab’s mission to create technology-mediated interventions that reduce negative engagement and/or increase positive engagement across a defined conflict boundary.

 Bring industry skills and resources to increase the impact and effectiveness of the Lab’s various project efforts.

-Current Incubator projects include Ronny Edry’s Israel Loves Iran campaign and Rehman Ilya’s Romancing the Border campaign, Gerard Rego’s food security startup, Aggrigator and James Ehrlich’s ReGen Villages.
+We Currently accept applications for our Spring Cohort.
+Our previous incubator projects include Ronny Edry’s Israel Loves Iran campaign and Rehman Ilya’s Romancing the Border campaign, Gerard Rego’s food security startup, Aggrigator and James Ehrlich’s ReGen Villages.

 USAID is supporting Makerere University, Tulane University and Stanford University’s Center for Deliberative Democracy and Stanford Peace Innovation Lab in the implementation of ResilientAfrica Network, an international partnership that will apply science and technology to improve the resilience of African communities against natural and political stresses.
 ResilientAfrica will unite 20 African universities in 16 countries, representing over 300,000 students and faculty members, to form a network to empower African communities.